Functions

 Passing content into functions

-The main answer is that if you *write content right after
+If you *write content right after

 function, it will be passed as positional argument there*.